Lesterpaintstheworld/terminal-velocity/ubc_documentation_outline.md

 # Universal Basic Compute (UBC) Documentation Outline

+## Outline for Universal Basic Compute Documentation

+## Introduction to UBC
-## Overview of UBC
+- Overview of what UBC is and its significance in the narrative.

+## Technological Framework
-- Definition and purpose of UBC
+- Description of the UBC infrastructure.
+- Key technologies involved (e.g., AI systems, autonomous weapons).
-- Historical context and development timeline
+- Limitations and constraints of UBC technology.

+## Economic Models
+- How UBC functions economically.
+- Impact on traditional economic systems.
+- New economic opportunities created by UBC.

+## Societal Impact
+- How UBC affects social structures.
+- Legal considerations and rights of autonomous AIs.
+- Potential societal tensions and conflicts arising from the adoption of UBC.

+## Conclusion
+- Summary of the implications of UBC for the future of AI and society.

 ## Technical Architecture
 - Description of the UBC infrastructure